jegnux/blog/content/posts/scroll-to-top-feature-in-rxswift.md

 ---
-title: "Scroll to Top Feature in RxSwift"
+title: "Scroll to Top with Undo in RxSwift"
 date: 2018-01-28T09:23:08+01:00
 draft: false
+tags: ["rxswift"]
 ---

 In this post I'll write about how to implement a custom **scroll to top** feature with the ability to restore the old `contentOffset`.
-The first app I saw implementing this feature is [TweetBot](https://tapbots.com/tweetbot/) in its [4.8 update](https://itunes.apple.com/fr/app/tweetbot-4-for-twitter/id1018355599?mt=8) and it became instantly a must have for me.
+The first app I saw implementing this feature was [TweetBot](https://tapbots.com/tweetbot/) in its [4.8 update](https://itunes.apple.com/fr/app/tweetbot-4-for-twitter/id1018355599?mt=8) and it became instantly a must have for me.

 While working on side-project application (stay tuned 😉), I implemented this feature as well.
 Let's see how I did it entirely using **RxSwift**.

 ## :sparkles: RxSwift

-My *love* for RxSwift began mid 2016 when I joined [Heetch](https://jobs.lever.co/heetch/03875a59-c16f-4425-8161-288499837167).
-Since then, it allows me to write complex features in such a simple, expressive, and readable way.
-I think I will speak about **RxSwift** often on this blog, because it definitely helps to write elegant code IMHO.
+My *love* for **RxSwift** began mid 2016 when I joined <span style="color: #f80059; font-weight:bold;">Heetch</span>.
+Since then, it helps me to write complex features in such a simple, expressive, and readable way.
+I think I will speak about **RxSwift** often on this blog, because IMHO <span class="green">it definitely helps to write elegant code</span>.

 The **scroll to top** is usually triggered by a tap on the status bar, but as it will be implemented here it will also be possible to add new sources to trigger.
-For instance a tap on tab bar item, on `viewWillAppear`, or on everything else as soon as it's an `Observable`.
-The beauty of **RxSwift** is to offer a uniform interface for many design pattern of Cocoa (delegate, target/action, notifications, callback closures, etc.).
+For instance a tap on tab bar item, or on `viewWillAppear()`, or on everything else as soon as it's an `Observable`.

+<div style="background-color:#eeeeee; text-align: center; padding: 20px;">The beauty of <b>RxSwift</b> is to offer <span class="green">a uniform interface for many Cocoa's design patterns</span> (delegate, target/action, notifications, callback closures, etc.).</div>

 ## Implementation

 ### The recipe

-1. Implement an `Observable<Void>` that emits whenever the user tap on the `UIApplication.shared.keyWindow` in status bar's frame
+1. Implement an `Observable<Void>` that emits whenever the user taps on the `UIApplication.shared.keyWindow` in status bar's frame
 2. Associate 1. to a `UIViewController` and filter its events to emit them if and only if the `UIViewController` instance is visible (ie. between `viewDidAppear` and `viewWillDisappear` lifecycle events)
 3. Implement a `ScrollTarget` enum to let switch over different target (either `.top` or `.offset(CGFloat)`
 4. Implement an `Observable` that emits whenever the user has finished to scroll an `UIScrollView` in order to save the current `contentOffset` into `ScrollTarget.offset(contentOffset.y)`